wgroeneveld/brainbaking/content/post/2021/03/getting-rid-of-tracking-using-lineageos.md

   - learning
 ---

 Since dipping my toes into the subject of [privacy](/tags/privacy), I kept on exploring more opportunities to take back my own data.
-This started quite innocent with a few [changes to this site](/post/2020/06/tracking-and-privacy-on-websites/), that evolved into taking great care [not to spill my data](/post/2021/01/digitizing-journals-using-devonthink/) to "the cloud".
+This started out quite innocent with a few [changes to this site](/post/2020/06/tracking-and-privacy-on-websites/), that evolved into taking great care [not to spill my data](/post/2021/01/digitizing-journals-using-devonthink/) to "the cloud".
 Thank you, [Laura](https://laurakalbag.com) and [Daniel](https://ineed.coffee).
 It seems that a pattern emerges here.
 Consistently pulling the plug - I love it.

 Since January this year, I migrated form GMail to [ProtonMail](https://protonmail.com) and took that opportunity to finally settle with a short address my own domain.
-The trouble is, simply installing the ProtonMail app on Android does next to nothing if you contacts and address book is still managed by Google.
+The trouble is, simply installing the ProtonMail app on Android does next to nothing if your contacts and address book is are managed by Google.
 After importing the contacts into Proton, it is still a hassle to create a new one without opening the secure app.
 So, it was time to go cold turkey on this one. _Project Exit Google_.
 To do that, I needed more than a secure e-mail provider.
 I needed a whole new OS. _Enter [LineageOS](https://lineageos.org/)_.

 > LineageOS is a privacy-focused open source Android OS.